Shell Pasta with Sausage and Greens

 - 1/4 cup grated fresh Parmesan cheese

-3 While greens are cooking, sauté Italian sausage until brown - about 8 minutes.
-Use a slotted spoon to remove sausage from pan.
-Add green onions to pan, sauté until soft.
+3 While greens are cooking, remove the sausage from their casings (if in links) and crumble onto a large sauté pan.
+Heat on medium heat and gently cook until lightly browned, about 8 minutes.
+Use a slotted spoon to remove the sausage from the pan to a bowl, set aside.
+Add the chopped green onions to pan, sauté until soft.
 Add garlic and cook for a minute more.

-4 When pasta is done, drain and return to pan.
-Toss together with the greens, sausage, garlic, and Parmesan cheese.
+4 When pasta is done, drain and add to the pan with the green onions.
+Add the sausage and kale (or rabe) to the pan and toss to combine.
+Sprinkle with Parmesan cheese.
 Add chile pepper flakes to taste.

 Note: You might want to try experimenting with adding some sautéed bell pepper.